-The total number of import notifications filed for foods, additives, equipment, containers and packages and toys (hereinafter collectively referred to as "foods") imported into Japan for the purpose of marketing or any other commercial purposes during FY 2016 are about 2.34 million and their import weight reached 32.3 million tons.
+The total number of import notifications filed for foods, additives, equipment, containers and packages and toys (hereinafter collectively referred to as "foods") imported into Japan for the purpose of marketing or any other commercial purposes during FY 2018 are about 2.48 million and their import weight reached 34.17 million tons.
 Meanwhile, in accordance with the Food Balance Sheet by the Ministry of Agriculture, Forestry and Fisheries, the food self-sufficiency ratio (food self-sufficiency ratio based on the total calorific value supplied) of our country stands at about 40%, and this means that, on calorie basis, we are almost 60% dependent on foods imported from other countries.

-According to the interim report published in December 2017 about the results of the inspections and guidance under the Imported Foods Monitoring and Guidance Plan for FY 2017, the number of import notifications filed during the period from April to September, 2017 is approximately 1.22 million [1.16 million] and the import weight reached some 12.26 million tons [11.87 million tons], and the number of inspections conducted during said period amounted to 103,000 [98,000], out of which 384 cases [358 cases] were found as violating the Food Sanitation Act (the Act No. 233 of 1947; hereinafter referred to as "the Act") (Figures in bracket [] show the figures of the same period last year.
+According to the interim report published in December 2019 about the results of the inspections and guidance under the Imported Foods Monitoring and Guidance Plan for FY 2019, the number of import notifications filed during the period from April to September, 2019 is approximately 1.30 million [1.23 million] and the import weight reached some 12.49 million tons [12.20 million tons], and the number of inspections conducted during said period amounted to 112,000 [103,000], out of which 407 cases [385 cases] were found as violating the Food Sanitation Act (the Act No. 233 of 1947; hereinafter referred to as "the Act") (Figures in bracket [] show the figures of the same period last year.
 All of these figures are preliminary figures).

-(2) Review of Imported Foods Monitoring and Guidance Plan for FY 2017
+(2) Review of monitoring and guidance results based on Imported Foods Monitoring and Guidance Plan for FY 2019

-In FY 2017, the Ministry of Health, Labour and Welfare (hereinafter referred to as "the MHLW") and quarantine stations have expanded and enhanced their systems for inspection on importation of foods by upgrading the testing and other equipment, and thereby have reinforced the inspection and guidance upon importation including monitoring inspection1 and inspection order2.
-In addition, with an aim to prompt exporting countries to take appropriate sanitary measures for foods to be imported to Japan, the MHLW and quarantine stations systematically carried out surveys on the regulations and systems concerning food safety being implemented at the stage of exporting countries (hereinafter referred to as a "system survey"), and also conducted consultations and surveys on individual issues with exporting countries.
-In addition to these efforts, the MHLW and quarantine stations carried out on-site inspections about the sanitary controls being implemented at the stage of exporting countries with relation to bovine spongiform encephalopathy (hereinafter referred to as "BSE"), etc.
+The Ministry of Health, Labour and Welfare (hereinafter referred to as "the MHLW") and quarantine stations have expanded and enhanced their systems for inspection on importation of foods by adding inspection items and upgrading the testing and other equipment, and thereby have reinforced the inspection and guidance upon importation including monitoring inspection1 and inspection order2.
+In addition, with an aim to prompt exporting countries to take appropriate sanitary control measures for foods to be imported to Japan, the MHLW conducted consultations and investigations with exporting countries related to individual issues, including investigations on regulations related to food hygiene at the stage of exporting countries.
+In addition to these efforts, the MHLW carried out on-site inspections about the sanitary controls being implemented at the stage of exporting countries with relation to bovine spongiform encephalopathy (hereinafter referred to as "BSE"), etc.

-- 1 Monitoring Survey means inspections systematically implemented every fiscal year for the purposes of monitoring safety conditions of various foods in accordance with the provisions of Paragraph 1, Article 28 of the Act and of introducing necessary measures such as strengthened inspections on importation in the case of any violation of the Act. - 2 Inspection Order means an order that require importers to have imported foods with a high risk of violating the Act inspected on each importation of the foods in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act. - 4.
-Basic procedures for monitoring and guidance over imported foods in FY 2018 - (1) Basic procedures for the implementation of monitoring and guidance over imported foods
+- 1 Monitoring Inspection means inspections systematically implemented every fiscal year for the purposes of monitoring safety conditions of various foods in accordance with the provisions of Paragraph 1, Article 28 of the Act and of introducing necessary measures such as strengthened inspections on importation in the case of any violation of the Act. - 2 Inspection Order means an order that requires importers to have imported foods with a high risk of violating the Act inspected on each importation of the foods in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act. - 4 Imported Foods Monitoring and Guidance Plan for FY 2020 - (1) The implementation of monitoring and guidance over imported foods